-When you view the shared desktop, the Show/Hide Participant List button turns yellow upon computer is 5 to 10 seconds behind the presenter's.
-If your computer is more than 10 seconds behind the presenter's, the Show/Hide Participant List button button turns red.
+When you view the shared desktop, the Show/Hide Participant List button sturns yellow if your computer is 5 to 10 seconds behind the presenter's.
+If your computer is more than 10 seconds behind the presenter's, the Show/Hide Participant List button the presenter's.